Skip to Content

 RV Living Isn’t All It’s Cracked Up to Be, Here Are 5 Reasons to Avoid It

 Although Keep Your Daydream and Less Junk More Journey may have embraced this RV lifestyle for many years, it doesn’t mean it’s the right lifestyle for you.
-There are challenges and stressors that you don’t encounter when living in a sticks-and-bricks house.
-Let’s look at five reasons to avoid RV living.

 Man sitting in front of motorhome.